 The dealer must not force you into getting their car insurance.

-Dealers try to convince their buyers to purchase insurance from them together with the car.
-While it offers advantages such as fewer transaction fees, fewer people to deal with, and faster process, you must not be forced to get it from them.
+Dealers try to convince buyers to purchase insurance from them with the car.
+While it offers advantages such as fewer transaction fees, fewer people to deal with, and a faster process, you must not be forced to get it from them.

-You have a choice to get insurance from a third party if you think that it has better offers that best fits your needs.
-Banks offering auto loans may also have the policy to get car insurance from them.
-Weigh your options well, as it might cause you more than you have anticipated.
+You can choose to get insurance from a third party if you think it has better offers that best fit your needs.
+Banks offering auto loans may also have a policy to get car insurance from them.
+Weigh your options well, as it might cause you more than anticipated.
 It is still best to get car insurance from a reputable third party.

 You don’t have to pay more to reserve a unit.

 However, if the buyer decides to back out, the dealer won’t return the reservation fee.
-In case you decide not to push through with the purchase, you must get back your reservation fee, and if you take up the deal, then the fee must be deducted from the car’s total price.
+If you decide not to push through with the purchase, you must get back your reservation fee, and if you take up the deal, the fee must be deducted from the car’s total price.

-Requirements to Buy a Car in the Philippines
+Requirements when Buying a Car in the Philippines

 When looking for a car loan, you must also check the required documents and eligibility they are imposing.
 All lenders will naturally ask for a valid ID or two.
 Many of them will ask for additional loan-specific paperwork such as payslips, Certificate of Employment, proof of citizenship, proof of address, and others.

 You must present all the needed documents, or else your loan will not be processed.
-You might also be asked to pay an appraisal fee in case you are buying a pre-owned car.
+You might also be asked to pay an appraisal fee if you buy a pre-owned car.